 The laws were designed to protect the worker.
 Workers’ compensation laws safeguard:

 If you suffer from an injury at work that impedes your ability to complete your daily duties at work, you may qualify for disability.
-The three primary types of disability are:

 It is important to familiarize yourself with the differences in the three so that you know which disability you are eligible to receive.